Deep Purple in Rock: Side one

 "Speed King" developed from a bass riff written by Glover at Hanwell, in an attempt to emulate Jimi Hendrix's "Fire".
 Gillan wrote the lyrics by taking phrases of old rock 'n' roll songs by Little Richard.
 It was originally known as "Kneel and Pray" and developed as a live piece for several months before recording.
-The first studio take of the song featured Lord playing piano instead of organ, which was later released as a B-side in Holland.
+The first studio take of the song featured Lord playing piano instead of organ, which was later released as a B-side in The Netherlands.
 The final take used on the album was recorded in January 1970; it opens with an untitled instrumental known as "Woffle", recorded in November 1969.

 "Bloodsucker" was recorded at De Lane Lea Studios and finished at Abbey Road Studios.
 Paice enjoyed playing on the track.
 The song would be re-recorded 28 years later, with Steve Morse on guitar, and retitled "Bludsucker" for Deep Purple's 1998 album Abandon.

 "Child in Time" was written early during the Hanwell rehearsals, after Lord began playing the introduction to "Bombay Calling" by It's a Beautiful Day.
 The group decided to play the song's main theme at a slower tempo, with Gillan writing new words inspired by war.
 (Note: In return, It's a Beautiful Day recorded the Deep Purple instrumental "Wring that Neck" almost note-for-note, and called it "Don and Dewey".)
 He later said he came up with the song's title spontaneously.
 The song was regularly played live, and was well-rehearsed by the time it was recorded at IBC in November 1969.
 It subsequently became a de facto anthem for anti-Communist resistance groups in Eastern Europe during the period of the Iron Curtain.